 Know Your Employment Obligations - Public Holiday Pay

-Find out your responsibilities as an employer for the payment of work done on a public holiday.
+Find out your responsibilities for payment of work on public holiday.

 This article is part of a series to help you better understand your employment obligations towards your employees.
 We hope this information is of help when you review your HR practices and to ensure you correctly apply the statutory provisions, in compliance with the Employment Act (EA), towards being a responsible and progressive employer.